ivstiv/archnews-webhooks/README.md

 # Contact and contribution
 If you have issues, ideas or want to contribute you can [join my discord server](https://discord.gg/VMSDGVD) to have a chat.
+The design of the database and the model relationships make it easy to integrate more RSS Feeds so if you want me to add another one just send me a message.